umich-its-networking/python-packaging-training-2019-05/pip-install.md

 pip 19.0.2 from /usr/local/lib/python3.7/site-packages/pip (python 3.7)
 ```

-If you can only access `pip` via `python -m pip`, that is no problem.
+If you can only access `pip` via `python3 -m pip`, that is no problem.
 Simply replace the `pip3` commands in this section with that from here on out.

 Already it is apparent that users may have different Python installations with different versions of packages, such as `pip`.
 Let's come back to that later.